Parable of the Renegades

 Lucas didn't need to ask for their identities.
 Those thirteen students were the group of friends that made the Knights of Viola, who were all killed unceremoniously by Rio.

-Even though Lucas was now forced to hunt down the group's original target, the [Renegade] known as Fenris, he was certain that he wouldn't be thinking like he avenged the knights if he were to somehow succeed.
-It may seem cold-hearted but Lucas couldn't help it.
+Even though Lucas was now forced to hunt down the group's original target, the [Renegade] known as Fenris, he was certain he wouldn't be thinking like he avenged the knights if he were to somehow succeed.
+It may seem cold-hearted, but Lucas couldn't help it.
 He didn't know any of the knights personally, thus he had no strong feelings toward them.
 Feeling sorry for their untimely deaths was the farthest he could ever go.
 Nothing more.

 "Weird," Davis checked his surroundings and commented on the situation.
 "I'm suddenly feeling all excited like I'm about to score or something.
 Am I that desperate to get my light novel back?"

 Lucas, on the other hand, was petrified in place as he knew exactly what was going on.